ONE

 straighter and picking out tangles before she separated sections for a braid.

-soulless anonymity.
+intimidating in its soulless anonymity.

 I unzipped the